05.10.2023

 The median lifetime earnings of an American with a bachelor’s degree is $2.8 million; for an associate degree, it’s $2 million.
 In contrast, those with a high school diploma have $1.6 million in median lifetime earnings, according to a report from Georgetown University.

-It’s time to enhance and better align the Pell Grant to meet the needs of 21st-century students – many of whom are first generation college students, those from underserved or underrepresented communities, or exploring non-traditional paths to higher education.
-Reforms — such as increasing the size of the award or allowing it to be applied to more programs — would increase access to higher education and limit the potential for overborrowing, as would simplifying the application process.
-A modernized Pell Grant would put more students on the path to long-term success.
+Reforms — such as meaningfully increasing the size of the Pell Grant or allowing it to be applied to more programs — could increase access to higher education and limit the potential for overborrowing, as would informing families about the importance of completing the Free Application for Federal Student Aid (FAFSA).
+A modernized Pell Grant could put more students on a path to long-term success.

-Increase Funding
+Meaningfully Increase Funding

 Policymakers should also consider allowing the Pell Grant to be used for short-term skills training programs, such as coding boot camps or trade schools.
 Expanding the Pell Grant would help students start a new career more affordably while simultaneously addressing skills gaps.